 - Making attempts to stop using but being unsuccessful

-Components of An Opiate Addiction Rehab Center In Athens Tennessee
+Components of Our Opiate Rehab Center in Athens

 Detox, the process of clearing the body of any and all toxic substances, is needed when someone is physically and/or psychologically dependent on opiates.
 As previously mentioned, the abuse of opiates can cause individuals to experience painful withdrawal symptoms when they make any effort to stop using.
 As a result, several opiate users make attempts to stop using but struggle significantly to do so.
-That is why participating in detox services in an opiate addiction rehab center in Athens Tennessee can be so beneficial, specifically because of the type of support clients can receive, including medication-assisted treatment.
+That is why participating in detox services can be so beneficial, specifically because of the type of support clients can receive, including medication-assisted treatment.

 Medication-Assisted Treatment (MAT)

 Medication-assisted treatment, or MAT, is a treatment approach that incorporates the use of opioid-based medications to help clients manage their withdrawal symptoms and cravings.
-These medications, which include commonly utilized substances like methadone and buprenorphine, attach to the same receptors in the brain that other opiates and opioids do, but do not cause clients to get high.
-Therefore, when used as prescribed, clients at an Athens Tennessee opiate addiction rehab center can stop placing so much focus on their withdrawal and cravings, but put their attention on the other aspects of treatment.
+These medications, which include commonly utilized substances like Suboxone, attach to the same receptors in the brain that other opiates and opioids do, but do not cause clients to get high.
+Therefore, when used as prescribed, clients at our opiate rehab facility can stop placing so much focus on their withdrawal and cravings, but put their attention on the other aspects of treatment.

-Depending on the type of opiate addiction rehab center in Athens Tennessee that a client attends, he or she will engage in different kinds of therapy.
+Depending on the type of opiate addiction rehab program that a client attends, he or she will engage in different kinds of therapy.
 Across the board, individual therapy, group therapy, and family therapy are provided to those who are recovering from opiate addiction.
-However, in more hands-on treatment programs such as residential treatment programs, additional therapies like experiential therapy and holistic therapy are offered.
-The team at an opiate addiction rehab center in Athens Tennessee will work to develop a therapy schedule that reflects the psychological, emotional, and spiritual needs of each client.
+However, in more hands-on treatment programs such as residential treatment programs, additional evidence-based therapies like experiential therapy and holistic therapy are offered.
+The team at our opiate addiction rehab center in Athens, Tennessee will work to develop a therapy schedule that reflects the psychological, emotional, and spiritual needs of each client.

-When the time comes to move out of an opiate addiction rehab center in Athens Tennessee, a client will be provided with an aftercare plan that helps to set the structure for his or her continued recovery.
+When the time comes to move out of our opiate rehab in Athens, a client will be provided with an aftercare plan that helps to set the structure for his or her continued recovery.
 In general, aftercare plans focus on the many aspects that impact one’s wellbeing, such as his or her living and working environments, social life, and continued therapeutic care.
 Depending on the needs of the client, aftercare programs can include other specifics.

-Get Professional Help At An Athens Tennessee Opiate Addiction Rehab Center
+Get Professional Help At Our Opiate Rehab in Athens, TN

 If you are addicted to opiates, do not feel like you are too gone for help.
 No matter where you are in your opiate addiction, you can reach out for help and turn your life around.
 Do not wait any longer to ask for the help that you deserve.

-An Athens Tennessee opiate addiction rehab center can help provide you with all the skills needed to live a happy, healthy, drug-free life.
+Our Athens opiate addiction rehab center can help provide you with all the skills needed to live a happy, healthy, drug-free life.
 So, make the call right now and get started on building a new life that is worth living.
 We can help you.